Dr Phil Kafcaloudes has worked as a journalist and presenter for many years on radio and TV.

 For a Churchill Fellowship in 2002, he travelled to the U.S., U.K., Canada, Germany and the Netherlands to study how journalists are trained to deal with trauma.
 During this trip he lectured at the University of Washington & Michigan State University, and gave a seminar at Oxford.
 His findings were published widely across the world.

 Phil has just finished teaching broadcast journalism at RMIT University in Melbourne.
-In 2019 he won the inaugural JERAA national teaching award.
-He is about to submit a PhD on the methodology of transposing Someone Else’s War into a stage play called Lady of Arrows.
-See The Playwright’s Diary page to follow his playwriting journey.
+In 2019 he won the inaugural JERAA national teaching award for the first live TV student broadcast of the 2019 Federal Election.